Vickris/ping-pong-bc3/README.md

 --------------------------------------------

 - Passing variables and object properties around: You really need to pay attention to the scope!
-- Adding eventslisteners and handlers successfully without prior experience in vanilla without using jquery: stack overflow will come in handy.
+- Adding eventslisteners and handlers successfully without prior experience in vanilla js without using jquery: stack overflow will come in handy.
 - No need to get stuck for hours over something when someone around you has done the project before or knows more than you.
 Ask for help.